gu-fan/autotype.vim/README.rst

         3. Command block is '{@' and '@}',
            both in single line
         4. Inline Command is ``^_cmds``
-        5. To prevent tags, add a '!' before the tag.
+        5. To prevent exec of tags, add a '!' before the tag.

     Then the 'autotype'
         1. Command tag is '^[ cmds ^]'